Mary of Lusignan, Countess of Brienne

-Mary of Lusignan (French: Marie de Lusignan; before March 1215 - 5 July 1251 or 1253), was the wife of Count Walter IV of Brienne and Countess of Brienne from the time of her marriage in 1233 to her husband's death while on Crusade in 1244.
+Mary of Lusignan (French: Marie de Lusignan; before March 1215 - 5 July 1251 or 1253), was the wife of Count Walter IV of Brienne and Countess of Brienne from the time of her marriage in 1233 to her husband's death while Crusading in 1244.
 Mary's parents were King Hugh I of Cyprus and Alice of Champagne, making her a maternal granddaughter of Queen Isabella I of Jerusalem.
 Her two surviving sons were John, Count of Brienne, and Hugh of Brienne.

-Family and betrothal
+Biography

-Mary was born sometime before March 1215, the eldest daughter and child of King Hugh I of Cyprus and Alice of Champagne, the daughter of Queen Isabella I of Jerusalem and Henry II, Count of Champagne.
-She had a younger sister, Isabelle, and a brother, Henry, who succeeded as king upon the death of their father in January 1218.
-In 1225, Alice married secondly Bohemond V of Antioch, after she and her sister, Philippa had long become embroiled in a bitter dispute with Blanche of Navarre over the county of Champagne, which was later known as the Champagne War of Succession.
+Mary was born sometime before March 1215, the eldest daughter and child of King Hugh I of Cyprus and Alice of Champagne.
+She had a younger sister, Isabella, and a brother, Henry, who, succeeded their father as king upon his death in January 1218.

-Before 21 July 1229, Mary was betrothed to Peter I, Duke of Brittany, whose wife Alix of Thouars had died in 1221; however, the Pope prohibited the match due to their fourth degree consanguinity.
+Before 21 July 1229, Mary was betrothed to Duke Peter I of Brittany, whose wife Alix of Thouars had died in 1221; however, the Pope prohibited the match due to their fourth degree consanguinity.

-Marriage and issue

-By 1233, Mary married Walter IV, Count of Brienne.
+By 1233, Mary had married Count Walter IV of Brienne.
 The marriage had been arranged by his uncle John of Brienne.
-From the time of her marriage, she was styled Countess of Brienne.
-Her husband was also the Count of Jaffa and Ascolom, the title of which had been granted to him by his father, Walter III of Brienne in 1221.
+From the time of her marriage, she became the countess of Brienne.
+Her husband was also the count of Jaffa and Ascalon.